 The Community Libraries

 This is a pretty accurate description of the Sisters’ attitude toward reading.
-Reading is an important part of the Sisters’ spiritual discipline, a focus for our ongoing education, and a source of entertainment as well.
+Reading is an important part of our spiritual discipline, a focus for our ongoing education, and a source of entertainment.

-We have a library in each of our houses, with books on spirituality, prayer, Bible, theology and literature, but also excellent collections of non-fiction as well as fiction.
+We have a library in each of our houses with books on spirituality, prayer, the Bible, theology and literature, and excellent collections of both non-fiction and fiction.

 Other guests are welcome to use both the Sisters’ library and the Associate/Oblate library and may sign out books to use while in residence at the Convent, but they may not be taken out of the Convent.

 The library offers a good reference section, study tables, comfortable reading chairs, and wireless internet connection.

 The Bookroom offers merchandise for sale at the Convent, but unfortunately cannot accept mail orders.

 It offers an interesting selection of books, including traditional classics and many contemporary writers.
 These appeal to our Associates and Oblates, clergy, and others who frequently visit the Convent, as well as those on retreat and the many visitors who join the Sisters for chapel services and meals.

 Some of the authors the Bookroom has carried include: Joan Chittister, Margaret Silf, Diarmuid O’Murchu, Judy Cannato, Joyce Rupp, Macrina Wiederkehr, Louis Savary, Brian Swimme, Rowan Williams, Jean Vanier, Henri Nouwen, Thomas Merton.

 Subjects cover spirituality, prayer, theological reflection, Christianity and the new cosmology, daily devotions, coping with illness, desire for Christian growth, and many more.